pvermeulen-pivotal/custom-gemfire-metrics/README.md

 #### Server

-When starting a server add the gemfire-metrics-1.0.0-SNAPSHOT.jar to the classpath.

 To enable JVM and GemFire metrics, pass the property --J=-Dcapture-jvm-gemfire-stats=true when starting a GemFire server.

+Also, when starting a server add the gemfire-metrics-1.0.0-SNAPSHOT.jar to the classpath.
+This is needed so when the GemFire client or server is initializing it will start the custom metrics publisher. `See Note Section Below`

-`gfsh> start server --name server --dir server --locators localhost[10334] --classpath target/gemfire-metrics-1.0.0-SNAPSHOT.jar:jars/* --J=-Dcapture-jvm-gemfire-stats=false --J=-Dmetrics-port=9115`
+`start server --name server --dir server --locators localhost[10334] --classpath target/gemfire-metrics-1.0.0-SNAPSHOT.jar:jars/* --J=-Dcapture-jvm-gemfire-stats=false --J=-Dmetrics-port=9115`

 ### Note

-To have GemFire client or server start abnd stop custom metrics publisher a `META-INF.services` files needs to be created under resources and must contain `org.apache.geode.metrics.MetricsPublishingService`.
+To have a GemFire client or server start and stop custom metrics publisher a `META-INF.services` file needs to be created under resources and must contain `org.apache.geode.metrics.MetricsPublishingService`.